erickrodrigs/landing-page/README.md

 # Elo7 careers landing page

 A Elo7 careers page created for the Front-End Software Engineer position at Elo7.
-The purpose of this project is to apply web development skills with HTML5, CSS and Javascript.
+The purpose of this project is to test web development skills in HTML5, CSS and Javascript.
+The challenge is at [this link](https://gist.github.com/elo7-developer/33a0844a9ac6953dd3e5).

 ## Technologies stack